Gail Renshaw

 Gail Renshaw (born c.
-1947) is a former American beauty queen.
+1947) is an American beauty pageant titleholder.

-An early marriage of her was divorced.
+She was a teen model and by 22 was competing in national pageants.
+Her first marriage ended in divorce.

-She was Miss World USA 1969.
+She won Miss World USA 1969.
 Renshaw was 1st runner-up at the 1969 Miss World competition.
 After the pageant, she resigned her title in order to get married, and was replaced by the runner-up in the USA contest, Connie Haggard from Texas.
 Gail graduated from Washington-Lee High School in Arlington, Virginia in 1965.

 She was briefly engaged to Dean Martin.
 Later her name was Gail Renshaw Blackwell.
-She studied and became registered nurse, specializing in dialysis.
+She studied and became a registered nurse, specializing in dialysis.